moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ---
-title: Media Over QUIC - Use cases and Requirements
+title: Media Over QUIC - Use Cases and Considerations for Media Transport Protocol Design
-abbrev: MoQ Use Cases and Requirements
+abbrev: MoQ Use Cases and Considerations
 docname: draft-gruessing-moq-requirements-latest
 category: info
 date: